ameyasshn7/ameyasshn7/README.md

 ## Hi there 👋

-- 🔭 Ph.D. student at Oregon State University advised by Dr. Jing Zhou.
+- 🔭 Ph.D. student at Oregon State University advised by Dr. Jing Zhou and Dr. Fuxin Li
 - 🌱 Research focuses on developing new computer vision methods and leveragin existing computer vision models for agriculture.
 - 📫 How to reach me: ameyasshn7@gmail.com